Krost/namespace.js/readme.md

 );
 ```

 Also you can use definition object.
-When you pass just single argument in namespace method - it returns definition object that has 3 method: `use`, `is`, `define`. `define` method works like factory (you need to pass object or function as this method argument).
+When you pass just a single argument in namespace method - it returns definition object that has 3 methods: `use`, `is`, `define`. `define` method works like factory (you need to pass object or function as this method argument).

 ```js
 namespace('app.Config').define({